Cold Chamber Die Casting for Strong Components and Fast Production

 With cold-chamber die casting, metal is first heated to achieve a molten state in a separate furnace.
 The molten metal is then transported to the casting machine where it’s fed into the machine’s chamber.
 The machine uses a pressurized plunger to force the molten metal into the cavity of the mold.
 This separated process is what directly differentiates cold chamber die casting from hot chamber casting.

-Cold Chamber Die Casting Advantages
+Advantages of Cold Chamber Casting

 Cold chamber die casting is an effective, cost-effective process that can create a broad range of shapes and components compared to other types of manufacturing processes.
 The cold chamber die casting process can create parts that have a long service life and may be designed to complement the visual appeal of the surrounding part.
 Some of the direct benefits that the cold chamber die casting process can provide include: